MortenBjerre/MortenBjerre.github.io/index.md

 The CAASPP has a standard, which all students should be meeting.
 There are five categories in relation to this standard, from highest to lowest:
 - Standard exceeded
-- Standard met and above
 - Standard met
 - Standard nearly met
 - Standard not met

-# Initial overview of all of San Francisco over all testing years
+# Initial overview

 First, we will take a look at how the MSS looks like for all of San Francisco in general.

 [INSERT LINE PLOT HERE]

 There is a general upwards trend of the MSS over time for San Francisco.
 When looking at the standards, we can see that this is mostly due to a general reduction in students in the "met" and "not met" standards, and a general increase in students in the top 2 categories.
 However, the percentage of students who have not met the standard, i.e. the lowest category, went only until 2017, after which it went back up to its 2015 levels.

+Additionally, a choropleth of the Mean Scale Scores of each zip code is shown below.

+[insert simple choropleth here]

+It is easy to see a general east/west and north/west divide.

+# Looking at Scores by zip code over the years

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->
-  <iframe src="/images/TimeSliderMSS.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+  <iframe src="/images/TimeSlider.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 <!-- Google embed ends -->
 </div>